To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Discussion

 \citet{kankare17} reported the energetic transient PS1-10adi, which rapidly brightened by $\sim$2~mag before decaying slowly, smoothly, and exponentially.
 Its spectra showed features similar to conventional AGNs, with relatively narrow Balmer features and strong \ion{Fe}{ii} features blueward and redward of H$\beta$.
 While PS1-10adi had a strong blue continuum indicative of a blackbody, the maximum effective temperature was $\sim$1.1$\ee{4} \rm ~K$, much cooler than ASASSN-18jd, though not dramatically cooler than the effective temperatures of ASASSN-14ae \citep{brown16-14ae} and ASASSN-19bt \citep{holoien19-19bt}.
 Additionally, the light curve of PS1-10adi showed a smooth decay, whereas ASASSN-18jd shows short-timescale fluctuations on top of an overall decay.

-\citet{frederick19} assigned the transient ZTF18aajupnt to a new class of changing-look LINERs.
-ZTF18aajupnt changed from a LINER to a NLS1 in $<$100~d and showed a blue continuum consistent with a blackbody with $T \sim 4.5\ee{4} \rm ~K$.
-Its spectra, included in Figure \ref{fig:spec_comp}, showed strong, transient \ion{He}{ii} and coronal Fe lines with relative strengths similar to those seen in ECLEs.
+\citet{frederick19} assigned the transient ZTF18aajupnt to the newly-defined class of changing-look LINERs, though ZTF18aajupnt was different from other changing-look LINERs in terms of its evolution and spectral features.
+ZTF18aajupnt changed from a LINER to a NLSy1 in $<$100~d and showed a blue continuum consistent with a blackbody with $T \sim 4.5\ee{4} \rm ~K$.
+Its spectra, included in Figures \ref{fig:spec_comp} and \ref{fig:uvspec_comp}, showed strong, transient \ion{He}{ii} and coronal Fe lines with relative strengths similar to those seen in ECLEs, as well as strong \ion{Mg}{ii}~$\lambda$2800 which appeared in the late-time spectra (not shown).
 ZTF18aajupnt also showed an increase in soft X-ray flux that began occurring $\sim$60~d after the initial UV/optical rise.
 Compared to most TDEs, it faded relatively slowly (though not as slowly as ASASSN-18jd) and was less luminous.
-ZTF18aajupnt and ASASSN-18jd occured around SMBHs of similar mass ($10^{7.6}\rm ~M_\odot$), shared transient \ion{He}{ii} and coronal Fe emission, and had fairly similar UV spectra, but ZTF18aajupnt showed no \ion{N}{iii} emission in its optical spectra or blackbody component in its X-ray spectrum and had much narrower Balmer emission lines (FWHM $\sim 1000 \rm ~km ~s^{-1}$).
+According to the most recent \textit{Swift} observations of this transient, the UV flux has continued to decline whereas the soft X-ray flux has plateaued \citep{ruan19}.
+ZTF18aajupnt and ASASSN-18jd occured around SMBHs of similar mass ($10^{7.6}\rm ~M_\odot$), shared transient \ion{He}{ii} and coronal Fe emission, and had fairly similar UV spectra, but ZTF18aajupnt showed no \ion{N}{iii} emission in its optical spectra or blackbody component in its X-ray spectrum and had much narrower emission lines than ASASSN-18jd.

-Two other rapid turn-on events, OGLE17aaj \citep{gromadzki19} and ASASSN-17cv/AT~2017bgt \citep{trakhtenbrot19}, were especially interesting because of the presence of strong \ion{He}{ii}~$\lambda$4686, \ion{N}{iii}~$\lambda$4640, and \ion{N}{iii}~$\lambda$4100 emission.
+\citet{trakhtenbrot19-17cv} characterized a ``new class'' of SMBH-driven transients based on the discoveries of three similar events.
+These events, F01004-2237 \citep{tadhunter17}, OGLE17aaj \citep{gromadzki19}, and ASASSN-17cv/AT~2017bgt, were especially interesting because of the presence of strong \ion{He}{ii}~$\lambda$4686, \ion{N}{iii}~$\lambda$4640, and \ion{N}{iii}~$\lambda$4100 emission.
 OGLE17aaj and ASASSN-17cv had relatively quick rises to peak brightness over a few months and had UV/optical SEDs that were well fit by $T \sim 10^4 \rm ~K$ blackbodies.
-They differed from ``normal'' TDEs because they faded much more slowly, and the broadest components of their optical emission lines were relatively narrow, with FWHM $\sim 2200 \rm ~km ~s^{-1}$.
-ASASSN-18jd shares with these events relatively strong \ion{He}{iii} and \ion{N}{iii} emission and a slow fading timescale, but the Balmer features associated with ASASSN-18jd are broader than the features associated with either OGLE17aaj or ASASSN-17cv.
+They differed from ``normal'' TDEs because they faded much more slowly, and the broadest components of their optical emission lines resembled those of NLSy1s, with FWHM $\sim 2200 \rm ~km ~s^{-1}$.
+ASASSN-18jd shares with these events relatively strong \ion{He}{ii} and \ion{N}{iii} emission and a slow fading timescale, but the Balmer features associated with ASASSN-18jd are broader than the Balmer features associated with any of these events and NLSy1s in general.